metafates/marky/README.md

           Port of the live server [default: 8080]
   -O, --open
           Open output file in the default app
-  -p, --pdf
-          Saves document as PDF.
-Will auto-download headless-chrome -h, --help
+  -h, --help
           Print help
   -V, --version